 So The Sun’s lawyers would have undertaken a balancing exercise of the public interest in favour of publication.
 This would be in the knowledge that if the information was given to them for reward by a third party, then the defence of publication in the public interest would provide further prosecution under sections 4 and 5 of the Data Protection Act whereby:

 (4) It is an offence for a person to sell personal data if the person obtained the data in circumstances in which an offence under subsection (1) was committed.

 (5) It is an offence for a person to offer to sell personal data if the person—

 - has obtained the data in circumstances in which an offence under subsection (1) was committed, or

 - subsequently obtains the data in such circumstances.

-So The Sun would have ensured that there a was legitimate public interest in this story, enabling them to publish, and further supported by an exemption from many of the requirements of GDPR that resides in Schedule 2 Part 5 s.28 of the Data Protection Act 2018.
+So The Sun would have ensured that there was a legitimate public interest in this story, enabling them to publish, and further supported by an exemption from many of the requirements of GDPR that reside in Schedule 2 Part 5 s.28 of the Data Protection Act 2018.